 If you stayed on top of your socials this year, you likely saw everyone you know and love jumping on a flight to see the world again.
-The summer of 2022 quickly became the season of travel as more COVID restrictions began to lift, and vacation bucket lists continued to grow.
 Whether you’ve already travelled this year or are planning your dream escape, preparing to pack your luggage might feel overwhelming after an extended break from boarding an airplane.
 And if you’ve made the brave choice to only pack carry-on luggage, you are probably wondering where the heck to begin.

 Ready to plan your next trip?
 From liquids restrictions, sizing requirements, fees and more — trying to squeeze all of your must-have items in a weekender-sized bag is not for the faint of the heart.
 Fear not, travel besties!
 We’ve gathered all of the latest intel on what you can (or can’t!) bring on board in a carry-on bag this year.

 Related: I tried one of those fancy airport lounges — this is what I saw inside.

 What is the approved carry-on luggage size?

 The biggest question on everyone’s mind when it comes to carry-on bags?
 It’s all about size: how big can my carry-on be?